stefanocoretta/phd-project/tracegram-pilot/code/degg-tracing.praat.md

-# Wavegram of modal and breathy phonated vowels
+# Tracegram of modal and breathy phonated vowels

 ## degg-tracing.praat
 ```praat